Lopinosaurus/EPITA-RevisionHole/README.md

 Do not hesitate to contact us if you need help.
 There is nothing more deceptive than an obvious fact.

 Il fait froid, prenez vos C# !

+# UPDATES :
+Seed MUST BE a string and not uint.